How to become a tree sponsor in the JST company forest

 Our joint contribution to sustainable development

 “A dream you dream alone is just a dream.
 A dream you have together is a reality”. – JST partners can convince themselves of the truth of these words by artist and peace activist Yoko Ono on a virtual trip to Madagascar.
-Together with its customers, the JST team would like to plant a company forest on the fourth largest island in the world and, in this way, come a decisive step closer to a major goal: With socio-ecological tree plantations, we want to make our contribution to the green revolution that the blue planet so urgently needs.
+Together with its customers, the JST team has created a corporate forest on the fourth largest island in the world.
+But that’s not all: We are continuing our commitment!
+By planting socio-ecological trees in various initiatives in the southern hemisphere, we want to take a decisive step closer to our major goal.
+In this way, we are making our contribution to the green revolution that the blue planet so urgently needs.

 Saplings waiting for new owners in the nursery

 The idea is as simple as it is effective.
-Every customer who purchases one of the high-quality Stratos X11 control room consoles from Jungmann automatically becomes a sponsor of a tree in Madagascar.
-JST has already acquired 200 “little trees” for this purpose.
-The tender sprouts are still well protected in the early stages in a nursery.
-Later, they are planted and cared for by local smallholders.
-In this way, a corporate forest is created step by step.
+Every customer who purchases one of the high-quality Stratos X11® control consoles from Jungmann automatically becomes the sponsor of a tree.
+A small company forest has already been created in Madagascar.
+How it works: JST has already acquired the tender saplings in advance.
+In the first few months, they were still well protected in a tree nursery.
+Later, the young trees were planted and cared for by local smallholders.
+In this way, a sustainable forestry project was created step by step.

 Kontrollraumpult mit dem Wald im Hintergrund